matiasWanntorp/sieve-doc/docs/source/usage.rst

 Local data input
 ----------------

-Alternatively, to use you own local data you can specify a CSV samplesheet input file that contains the paths to your FASTQ files and additional metadata.
+To use you own local data you can specify a CSV samplesheet input file that contains the paths to your FASTQ files and additional metadata.

 At a minimum CSV file should contain the following columns: sample,read_1,read_2,experiment,biome